adeo/mozaic-design-system/src/pages/magicUnit/code.md

 ### Ok, so how do we make this work ?

 We added a token where you can define your local pixel value of `1rem`.
 It's exposed in scss as `$local-rem-value`.
 This value is set to `16` by default.
-Then, to get a rem value of `$magic-unit`, we devide it by `$local-rem-value` :
+Then, to get a rem value of `$magic-unit`, we divide it by `$local-rem-value` :

 ```css
 @import '01-settings-tools/allsettings';